 Although I am concentrating on council-run allotment sites it is important to say that the rents of independent sites are very competitive with council equivalents with the majority offering significantly better value for money.

-The lengthy waiting lists for allotments in recent years saw the emergence of commercial schemes that aimed to make money out of the demand for plots.
+The lengthy waiting lists for allotments saw the emergence of commercial schemes that aimed to make money out of the demand for plots.
 One scheme in Solihull planned to charge £250 per annum for 90 square metres.
 This roughly corresponds to £66 per pole.
 In a second example, a National Trust site in Cambridgeshire wanted to charge £400 per annum for just over 3 poles.
 For this they will manage the plot for people who are too busy to do it for themselves and provide vegetables weekly – this actually sounded more like a glorified veg. box scheme.
 The reduction in the size of waiting lists (whichever figure you believe) appears to have applied the brakes to such schemes – thankfully.

 To generalise – always a dangerous thing to do – allotment rents since the Second World War have to date been typically nominal and have seldom covered the council’s costs of running a site.
 This lack of revenue has almost invariably led to councils skimping on administration and maintenance work which in turn has sometimes contributed to overall site dilapidation, apathy and an occasional desire to close a site.